 - Brine the Veg: Add salt into water in a one-gallon (or larger) glass or ceramic container.
 Stir until salt dissolves.

 - Remove the leafiest 2 or 3 outer leaves from cabbage (Reserve for another use.)
 Chop the cabbage into chunks (from ½" to 1" or larger!)

 - Peel and cut stems off radish and carrots.
 Cut into thin slices using a mandoline, V-slicer, or knife.

 - Add cabbage, carrots, and radish to the brine.
-Cover with a plastic lid or plate and weigh down (I use a glass wine bottle filled with water) so that the contents stay under the brine.
-Leave for 4-6 hours (overnight is okay).
+Cover with a plastic lid or plate and weigh down so that the contents stay under the brine.
+Leave for 4-6 hours (overnight in refrigerator is okay).

 - Drain the veggies through a colander, reserving about a cup of the brine.

 - Prepare spice mixture: Chop the scallions into thin slices.
 Add to a small glass or metal mixing bowl or the mixing bowl of a food processor.